gaulliath/operative-framework/README.md

     /_/
 ```

-#Operative - The Fingerprinting Framework
+#Operative - The Fingerprint Framework
 Copyright (c) 2017 written in python with Love

 Author: Tristan Granier (graniet)